-In addition to ongoing communication, collaboration and stakeholder development, the Alliance worked together to deliver a number of positive steps in the advancement of citizen science for the Reef in 2016.
+In addition to ongoing communication, collaboration and stakeholder development, the Alliance worked together to deliver a number of positive steps in the advancement of citizen science for the Reef.

 ReefBlitz brought together 40 partners and supporters to actively engage 1,649 in 52 diverse citizen science events across Queensland.
 Ongoing connections were forged to engage more community members, build data linkages and apply information.